Ninponeer/feathercloak-consulting/README.md

 ---

 ## Contact
-For inquiries, please contact me at [ninponeer@gmail.com](mailto:ninponeer@gmail.com).
+For professional inquiries, please connect with me on [LinkedIn](https://www.linkedin.com/in/rick-metz-29228421a).
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/rick-metz-29228421a) for professional networking opportunities.
+Direct contact information is available upon request for legitimate business or research purposes.